social-info-lab/global_news_synchrony/ner_art_sampling/README.md

 ## extract pairs from ne-art index with c++ code; the steps are:
 (1) filtering index; (2) build ne-art index; (3) extract the pairs

+**filter_index.py**
+This is to filtered out from the index the articles that have few than k wikified named entities, making sure the articles used in ne_art_index.py have a tf-idf score list for at least k wikified named entities.

 **ne_art_index.py**
 This is to construct an index from each wikified named entity to the articles whose tf-idf score on this wikified named entity is among the top-k scores of all of each article's wikified named entities.